lmammino/iteration-protocols-workshop/03-iterator-protocol/README.md

 Before continuing let's try to distinguish between **iterator** and **iterable**.
 Those two concepts have very similar names and sometimes they are used interchangeably.

-In JavaScript is important to understand the difference to appreacite the iteration protocols we are about to discuss.
+In JavaScript is important to understand the difference to appreciate the iteration protocols we are about to discuss.

 ## Iterator

 ![Iterator](./images/iterator.png)

-An **iterator** is an object that acts like a cursoe to iterate over blocks of data sequentially.
+An **iterator** is an object that acts like a cursor to iterate over blocks of data sequentially.

 The iterator itself doesn't know much about the collection, it just knows how to move to the next element.